walmartlabs/lacinia/docs/fields.rst

 For composite (non-scalar) types, the client query **must** include a nested set of fields to be returned in the result map.
-The query is a tree, and the leaves of that tree will always be simple scalar values.
+The query is a tree, and the leaves of that tree must always be simple scalar values.

 Arguments
 ---------